Best Seeds for Winter Season - Healthy Master index

 1. Watermelon Seeds

-When appetite and sunlight exposure decrease during winter, watermelon seeds—a good source of plant-based protein, magnesium, and zinc—are vital for sustaining energy and immunity.
-Magnesium supports muscle function, while zinc boosts immune responses.
-Adding roasted or ground watermelon seeds to meals offers both nutrition and warmth.
+When appetite and sunlight exposure decrease during winter, watermelon seeds, a good source of plant-based protein, magnesium, and zinc, are vital for sustaining energy and immunity.
+Zinc increases immunological responses, while magnesium maintains muscle function.
+Watermelon seeds can be crushed or roasted to add warmth and nutrition to meals.

 Also read about: Nutritional Benefits of Hemp Seeds